isomerpages/seab-corp/_seab-link-issue-1-2025/SEAB's Journey with eExaminations: Updates for 2024.md

 <p></p>
 <p>Another useful feature is the bookmarking function, which allows candidates
 to tag specific responses they wish to revisit before submission.
-These bookmarked responses are highlighted during the review phase an is a personalisation feature that makes it easy for candidates to quickly recall and refine their responses.&nbsp;</p>
+These bookmarked responses are highlighted during the review phase and is a personalisation feature that makes it easy for candidates to quickly recall and refine their responses.&nbsp;</p>
 <div class="isomer-image-wrapper">